-Above is one of the first paintings I ever did.
-It was painted in a friend’s garage using automotive paint.
-Despite its lack of artistic merit, I knew, on it’s completion, that I would spend my life painting.
-I held the conviction (and still do) that if I devoted myself to it – giving it my time, energy and resources – something beautiful would happen, something akin to creation.
-All I had to do is show up and keep trying; and when I learned to do it well, to push beyond that and do it better.
+One of the first paintings I ever did was painted in a friend’s garage using automotive paint.
+Although it wasn’t very good, I knew, on it’s completion, that I would spend my life painting.
+I held the conviction (and still do) that if I devoted myself to it – giving it my time, energy and resources – something remarkable would happen, something akin to creation.
+All I had to do is show up and keep trying.

 As Jacob Bronowski said: